Sonos Ace Wireless Headphones: The Complete Breakdown

 Sonos Ace Review: Price & Availability

 Sonos wasted no time making waves in the high-end headphone market.
-The Sonos Ace headphones, which launched globally on June 5th 2024, turned heads with their competitive price point of £449 ($449 / AU$699).
+The Sonos Ace headphones launched globally on June 5th 2024 with an RRP of £449 ($449 / AU$699) however they have since dropped to £399.

 This strategic pricing positions them as a compelling alternative to the pricier Apple AirPods Max (£549 / $549 / AU$899).
-But more importantly, it positions them to compete with established giants like the award-winning Sony WH-1000XM5 and similarly priced Bose QuietComfort Ultras.
-This move suggests Sonos is serious about taking a chunk of market share from these long-standing audio powerhouses.
+But more importantly, it positions them to compete with giants like the Sony WH-1000XM6 and Bose QuietComfort Ultras (2nd Gen).

 Sonos Ace Review: Design & Comfort